okkomakkonen/sdmm-over-complex/README.md

 python -m pip install -r requirements.txt
 ```

-The script `plot.py` generates a plot based on the parameters described in the document.
+The script `plot.py` generates a plot based on the parameters described in the file.
 It can be run with

 ```bash
 python plot.py